Operation Grapes of Wrath: Response by Al-Qaeda associated individuals

 The deaths of civilians in Operation Grapes of Wrath and in particular at Qana have been cited by Al-Qaeda as motivations for its actions and policies towards the United States.
 Mohamed Atta is described in Lawrence Wright's account of the 11 September 2001 attacks to have committed himself to martyrdom in immediate response to the Israel strikes at the beginning of Operation Grapes of Wrath.

-In his 23 August 1996 declaration of jihad against the United States, Osama bin Laden wrote (addressing his fellow Muslims), "Their blood was spilled in Palestine and Iraq.
+In his 23 August 1996 declaration of jihad against the United States, Osama bin Laden wrote, addressing his fellow Muslims, "Their blood was spilled in Palestine and Iraq.
 The horrifying pictures of the massacre of Qana, in Lebanon are still fresh in our memory."
 In November 1996, he told the Australian Islamist journal Nida'ul Islam about Qana again, saying that when the United States government accuses terrorists of killing innocents it is "accusing others of their own afflictions in order to fool the masses."

 Ceasefire

-The United Nations Security Council had originally called for a ceasefire on 18 April 1996, in Resolution 1052.
+The United Nations Security Council originally called for a ceasefire on 18 April 1996, in Resolution 1052.
 In the wake of the Qana massacre, a wave of international condemnation ensued and there was diplomatic pressure on Israel to stop the operation.
 Hostilities retreated from their escalated level following the reaching of an Israeli–Lebanese Ceasefire Understanding – an informal written agreement – under American diplomatic auspices.

 The understanding was announced at 18:00, 26 April 1996, and became effective at 04:00 on 27 April.
 The agreement barred cross-border attacks on civilian targets, as well as using civilian villages to launch attacks.
 The Monitoring Committee for the Implementation of the Grapes of Wrath Understandings was set up, comprising representatives from the U.S., France, Syria, Israel and Lebanon.
 The committee convenes to monitor and discuss infringements of the understandings by the two sides.

 Origins of name

-The phrase "grapes of wrath" is a reference from the Book of Revelation (chapter 14 verses 19 and 20).
-It was a well-known idea in 19th century American Christian eschatology and also appears in the abolitionist hymn The Battle Hymn of the Republic:
+The phrase "grapes of wrath" is a reference from the Book of Revelation, chapter 14 verses 19 and 20.
+It was a well-known idea in 19th century American Christian eschatology, and also appears in the abolitionist hymn "Battle Hymn of the Republic":

 Mine eyes have seen the glory of the coming of the Lord:

 He is trampling out the vintage where the grapes of wrath are stored;

 He hath loosed the fateful lightning of His terrible swift sword: